rxd5484/ai-projects/README.md

 R Final Project (Call Of Duty Dataset Analysis)
 – Outlines data cleaning with fuzzy string matching (Levenshtein) in R and use of dplyr for joining video-game datasets.
 – Specifies statistical modeling tasks: ggplot2 visualizations, linear regression with interaction terms, and ANOVA tests to assess game-type effects.
+-Please download raw html file if not able to view.